qhuang266/Spark-Streaming/docs/Chapter1_Overview.md

 `StreamingContext` is use to create `Dstream`, and the streaming computation is started or stoped by `StreamingContext.start()` and `StreamingContext.stop()`.

-You can create `StreamingContext` from a `SparkConf` or from an existing `SparkContext`.
+You can create `StreamingContext` from a `SparkConf` or from an existing `SparkContext` or restore from a checkpoint.
 And when creating `StreamingContext`, also need to set the batch duration information, this is used to control how much data one job will process.

 *

+## Problem
+1. spark.master should be set as local[n], n > 1 in local mode if you have receivers" +   " to get data, otherwise Spark jobs will not get resources to process the received data."